uc-cdis/gen3.org/content/resources/user/gen3-client.md

 The output file will have the filename, file_size, and md5sum properties for each of the matching files filled in.
 In order to complete the TSV, fill in the other required properties, including a column of "urls" with the s3 bucket location of the files.

-Example of an Complete TSV File:
+Example of a Complete TSV File:

 ```
 read_groups.submitter_id#1	type	project_id	submitter_id	data_category	data_format	data_type	experimental_strategy	file_name	file_size	md5sum	urls